ibrahimabdalrhman/e-commerce-api/readme.md

 3. Set up your environment variables.
 Create a `.env` file in the root directory and add the necessary configurations (e.g., database connection, API keys).

-## API Endpoints

-Here are some of the main API endpoints available in this project:

-### User Authentication:

-- `POST /auth/register` - Register a new user
-- `POST /auth/login` - Authenticate a user and return a token

-### Product Management:

-- `GET /products` - Retrieve a list of all products
-- `GET /products/:id` - Retrieve details of a specific product
-- `POST /products` - Add a new product
-- `PUT /products/:id` - Update an existing product
-- `DELETE /products/:id` - Delete a product

-### Order Management:

-- `GET /orders` - Retrieve a list of all orders
-- `GET /orders/:id` - Retrieve details of a specific order
-- `POST /orders` - Create a new order
-- `PUT /orders/:id` - Update an existing order
-- `DELETE /orders/:id` - Delete an order

 ## Postman API Documentation

 For detailed API documentation and test cases, you can refer to the Postman documentation provided [here](https://drive.google.com/file/d/1P9Fh9Jh0UQZhUB5-pauQ2HHKNM4Vi1j5/view?usp=sharing).